International CBD Shipping: Ultimate Guide

 - Products with less than 0.3 percent THC

-- Compounds that derive from the hemp plant and not marijuana
+- Compounds that derive from the hemp plant

 - A license from the Department of Agriculture that identifies the product as a registered industrial hemp producer and states that your business has authorization to market products with CBD